TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Methodology

-The interpretable TFconv layer is used as a preprocessing layer to combine with a bonebone CNN, and the resulting novel network is named the Time-Frequency Network (TFN).
+The interpretable TFconv layer is used as a preprocessing layer to combine with a backbone CNN, and the resulting novel network is named the Time-Frequency Network (TFN).
 With TFN, we can extract fault-related time-frequency information from raw vibration signals and diagnose the fault states of mechanical equipment efficiently.
-The entire process of applying TFN to intelligent mechanical fault diagnosis is summarized as Fig. \ref{fig:framwork}.
+The entire process of applying TFN to intelligent mechanical fault diagnosis is summarized in Fig. \ref{fig:framwork}.

-First, the vibration signals are collected by the accelerometers installed on the mechanical equipment.
-Second, the vibration signal is truncated with a sliding window to generate a series of samples as the input of TFN.
-Third, the kernel function is formulated by TFT method and embedded into TFconv layer.
+Firstly, the vibration signals are collected by the accelerometers installed on the mechanical equipment.
+Secondly, the vibration signal is truncated with a sliding window to generate a series of samples as the input of TFN.
+Thirdly, the kernel function is formulated from TFT methods and embedded into the TFconv layer.
 Then, an existing CNN model is selected as the backbone, and the TFconv layer is combined as the preprocessing layer with the backbone to obtain TFN.
 After that, the obtained TFN is trained and verified by training samples and testing samples in fault diagnosis tasks.
 Finally, the interpreting method is conducted to reveal the focusing frequency area of TFN.